 If you weigh under 180 lb., you’ll burn less.

 To lose weight, burn more calories than you consume

 Experts at the Mayo Clinic say we need to burn 3,500 calories more than we consume for every pound of weight loss.

-Let me illustrate how to put weight loss in motion using a stepper machine & myself in an example.
+Let me illustrate how to put weight loss in motion using a stepping machine those numbers of mine above in an example.

-So if I do a 30-minute stepper machine workout 6 times a week (3 hours’ worth), I burn about 1,700 calories/week above what my body uses when it’s inactive*.
+So if I do a 30-minute workout 6 times a week (3 hours’ worth), my calories burned is about 1,700 calories/week above what my body uses when it’s inactive**.

-(*You need a calculator to give you your Basal Metabolic Rate, which is how many calories your body burns per day if it’s inactive.
-Here’s one for you.)
+** – You need a special calculator to give you your BMR (basal metabolic rate), which is how many calories your body burns per day if it’s inactive.)